Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Structure Learning

-Evaluating the likelihood $P(\mathbf{Y} | G)$ in Equation \eqref{eq:Bayesrule} requires the evaluation of a cumbersome integral.
-That is why most methods focus on the joint posterior distribution of the underlying graph and precision matrix given by
+$P(\mathbf{K} | G)$ is the prior distribution on the precision matrix.
+For each $G$ and $\mathbf{K}$, it describes the belief that when the true graph is equal to $G$, the precision matrix is equal to $\mathbf{K}$.
+Often the integral in \eqref{eq:marginal_likelihood} is hard to evaluate.
+Other Bayesian methods therefore focus on the joint posterior distribution of the true graph and precision matrix given by